SigmoidNetmaker/deep-network-orthobiologics/README.md

 OrthoReadDataset.m    -- reads the data in the Excel file OrthobioDatasetV4.xlsx
 OrthoMakeTruthTable.m -- organizes the dataset into input/desired-output pairs for training

-OrthoDeltaTrain.m     -- trains a two-layer (input-output) network on the dataset using delta rule OrthoDeltaTest.m      -- tests the two-layer network after training over the dataset
+OrthoDeltaTrain.m     -- trains a two-layer (input-output) network on the dataset using delta rule
+OrthoDeltaTest.m      -- tests the two-layer network after training over the dataset

-OrthoBackOneTrain.m   -- trains a three-layer (one hidden layer) network on the dataset using backpropagation OrthoBackOneTest.m    -- tests the three-layer network after training over the dataset
+OrthoBackOneTrain.m   -- trains a three-layer (one hidden layer) network on the dataset using backpropagation
+OrthoBackOneTest.m    -- tests the three-layer network after training over the dataset

+OrthoBackTwoTrain.m   -- trains a four-layer (two hidden layers) network on the dataset using backpropagation
+OrthoBackTwoTest.m    -- tests the four-layer network after training over the dataset

+[Networks with more layers of hidden units are easily created using the smaller network codes as templates.]
+[The following is a network having ten layers of hidden units, the largest feedforward network we considered.]

+OrthoBackTenTrain.m   -- trains a twelve-layer (ten hidden layers) network on the dataset using backpropagation
+OrthoBackTenTest.m    -- tests the twelve-layer network after training over the dataset